Lake Nakuru National Park

 Tree Planting

-You can plant a tree in Lake Nakuru National park.
-We usually provide our guests with a choice of trees to pick from, or if would like to bring your own, you must ensure that it is Kenya Wild Service approved.
-Once you plant your tree, we look after it for you for a lifetime.
-Guests are required to request the tree planting sessions in advance in order for us to adequately prepare.
+You can plant a tree in Lake Nakuru National Park.
+We usually provide our guests with a choice of trees to pick from, or, if you would like to bring your own, you must ensure it is Kenya Wild Service-approved.
+Once you plant your tree, we look after it for life.
+Guests are required to request the tree-planting sessions in advance so we can adequately prepare.

 Horse Riding

 Our horse riding excursions take place at Flamingo Stables, located on the perimeter of the Lake Nakuru National Park.
-Flamingo Stables has been in existence for over 35 years and offers residents of Nakuru as well as our guests, the very best horse riding services in the entire region.
+Flamingo Stables has been in operation for over 35 years and offers residents of Nakuru, as well as our guests, the very best horse-riding services in the region.
 Experience a variety of wildlife as you meander through the outskirts of the park.

 Bird Watching

-Bird watching is another interesting activity that is carried out in Lake Nakuru national park.
-This is because of the various bird species which can be seen in the different birding spots around the national park.
-Lake Nakuru is a great birding paradise destination for all bird watchers and enthusiasts, with more than 500 species of birds recorded at this park.
+Birdwatching is another interesting activity available in Lake Nakuru National Park.
+This is because of the various bird species that can be seen in the different birding spots around the national park.
+Lake Nakuru is a great birding destination for bird watchers and enthusiasts, with more than 500 bird species recorded in the park.

-Lake Nakuru is a soda lake, which is a hotspot and supports a lot of birdlife, including large flocks of pelicans, and flamingos, amongst other popular bird species such as the striking, Long-Tailed Widowbird and a good variety of raptors including Verreaux’s and Long-Crested Eagle.
-The best time to visit is from November to April, as this is also breeding season, and many species are nesting at this time.
+Lake Nakuru is a soda lake that is a hotspot and supports abundant birdlife, including large flocks of pelicans and flamingos, as well as other popular species such as the striking Long-Tailed Widowbird and a variety of raptors, including Verreaux’s and Long-Crested Eagles.
+The best time to visit is from November to April, as it is also breeding season and many species are nesting.

 Game Drive

 Of course, the best thing to do at Lake Nakuru is to go on a safari.
 Join a game drive to truly experience this stunning part of Africa.
-Game drives are among the ways of experiencing Lake Nakuru national park.
-Exploring in the early morning or late afternoon will give you the best chance of seeing the most wildlife, as this is when the animals are most active.
+Game drives are one of the ways to experience Lake Nakuru National Park.
+Exploring in the early morning or late afternoon gives you the best chance of seeing the most wildlife, as these are when the animals are most active.

-Many people will visit just for the opportunity to see the white rhino in its natural habitat, an opportunity found in a few other places on the continent.
+Many people visit just to see the white rhino in its natural habitat, an opportunity available in only a few other places on the continent.

 Makalia Falls

-Hidden on the southern end of the park are the supremely graceful Makalia falls, they are at their best between April and August when they swell after the rains.
+Hidden at the southern end of the park are the supremely graceful Makalia Falls, which are at their best between April and August, when they swell after the rains.
 During the dry season, the falls can empty completely, leaving a dry, hot basin.
 This spectacular natural wonder features a 10m drop off a sheer cliff and a large plunge pool.

 Baboon Cliff

-Visitors have to share the experience with the resident population of baboons who also enjoy the surroundings.
+Visitors have to share the experience with the resident baboon population, who also enjoy the surroundings.
 While most are harmless and used to safari-goers, the larger males can occasionally be aggressive, so take care when visiting.

 Pink Flamingos on the Lake